randydom/ProjectTemplate/README.md

 # ProjectTemplate (only for Berlin)
-[FMX] Template for crossplatform FMX project
+[FMX] Template for crossplatform FMX project.
+This template for begginer users (just like me)

 This is my template for FMX crossplatform projects.